utah-datascience/utah-datascience.github.io/club.md

 			Next on the slate for us at the Data Science Club is
 			<a href="https://www.coe.utah.edu/students/current/club-rush/" target="_blank">Fall Engineering Club Rush</a>!
 Please join Kori & Todd on Tuesday, Sept 1, 2020 @ 12:30pm - 2:00pm to learn more about our plans for this semester!
 You can find the Zoom link to our online table <a href="https://www.coe.utah.edu/students/current/club-rush/" target="_blank">here</a>.<br><br>
 			<h5>- Fall Seminar Series</h5>
 			Our Fall Seminar Series is going to be merged with the public <a href="/seminar.html">UCDS Seminars</a> this semester.
-Talks are on Fridays, from 11:50am - 1:10pm and you can even get credit for going to them if you register for CS 7941.
-Our very own Vivek Gupta will be the first speaker <b>this Friday, August 28th</b>!
+Talks are on Fridays, from 11:50am - 1:10pm and you can even get credit for going to them if you register for CS 7941!
 			</div>
 		</div>
 	</div>